mkenniston/chronian/docs/design.md

 ## Namespacing

 In large systems namespace pollution can be serious, so **chronian** limits itself to insering *one* name into your namespace.
 Everything else is derived off of that.
-If you need something guaranteed globally unique, I registered "chronian.com" in part so you can use com.Chronian as the name.
+If you need something guaranteed globally unique, I registered "chronian.com" in part so you can safely use com.Chronian as the name.

 Although not required by the model, for simplicity **chronian** uses the convention that classes have only instance methods, never class methods.
 This is easy to remember, and it can make testing simpler.
 Another convention is that constants are defined as class values, not instance values.